How long is the courting phase supposed to last?

-This is a trick question because there isn’t an end date.
-I do, however, want to speak to the courting phase, so thanks for bringing it up!
-There’s universal consensus about what the courting phase means:
+What a great trick question!
+There isn’t an end date.
+I would like to speak to the courting phase, so thanks for bringing it up.
+There’s a universal consensus about what the courting phase means:

 - Everyone’s on their best behavior.